 - Areas for imaginative play

 Teachers encourage students to explore and play on their own in these various areas.
 At Friends’ Central School, we believe that when students are allowed to be discoverers and explorers, and when teachers act as facilitators, flexible and creative thinking happens.
-When children are encouraged to explore without intrinsic goals, they become problem solvers, they gain confidence and learn to they collaborate.
+When children are encouraged to explore without intrinsic goals, they become problem solvers, they gain confidence and develop their social skills as they learn to collaborate with one another.

 1. Communication Skills